ZeRo

-Gonzalo Raúl Barrios Castro (born April 17, 1995), known by his gamertag ZeRo, is a Chilean professional Super Smash Bros. player and streamer.
+Gonzalo Raúl Barrios Castro (born April 17, 1995), known by his gamertag ZeRo, is a Chilean former professional Super Smash Bros. player and streamer.
 He was considered the best Super Smash Bros. for Wii U player in the world throughout his career, with a record-breaking 56 consecutive tournament wins in the game from November 2014 to October 2015, including high-profile tournaments such as EVO 2015 and The Big House 5.
 Prior to the release of Super Smash Bros. for Wii U, he was a top ranked Super Smash Bros.
 Brawl and Project M player.
 His best known characters are Diddy Kong in Super Smash Bros. for Wii U, Pit in Project M, Meta Knight in Brawl, and Fox in Melee.

 ZeRo retired from professional competition in January 2018 to focus on streaming and "close the chapter" with Super Smash Bros. for Wii U. Following allegations of sexting two minors in 2014, ZeRo's sponsors cut ties with him in July 2020 due to his admission to the allegations.
 In September 2022, ZeRo settled a defamation lawsuit he had filed against one of his accusers in response to the allegations.

 Life and career

 2005–2011: Early life and Super Smash Bros. tournaments

 ZeRo was born in Chillán in 1995.
-As a child, ZeRo was bullied and placed into a special needs program in school.
+As a child, ZeRo was bullied and placed into a special education program in school.
 Due to his family's financial issues and his own anxiety, he dropped out of school for three years.
 During this time, ZeRo received a Nintendo GameCube and would play speedruns on Super Mario Sunshine, as well as Super Smash Bros.
 Melee with his older sister.

 In 2006, ZeRo began competing in Melee tournaments in his Chilean hometown at a local game store.
 In the following years, ZeRo regularly traveled between Chile, Argentina, and the United States to compete in regional and international Smash tournaments and events.

 In 2011, ZeRo's sister died at age 27 due to complications from a brain aneurysm.